-Here are 8 facts about breech birth:
+Facts about breech birth:

-#1: There Are Three Types Of Breech Birth
+Breech birth fact #1: There Are Three Types Of Breech Birth

 Breech means that baby isn’t head down and either her feet or buttocks is positioned to be born first.
 Breech positioning is further defined by how their buttocks, feet and legs are positioned.
 Knowing the type of breech position baby is in can help maternity care providers recommend how to give birth and the type of care and assistance they should provide.
 The three types of breech birth are:

 - A footling breech, or incomplete breech, has one or both feet positioned to be born first

 - Frank breech is when the buttocks is presented first and the legs are sticking straight up towards baby’s head

 - A complete breech is when the buttocks is presented first and the knees are bent so the feet are down near the buttocks

 Breech birth fact #2: The Webster Technique Is An Effective Way To Encourage Baby To Turn